 Our annual conferences showcase best practices on how to implement effective instructional strategies, facilitate learner-centered interaction and collaboration, and create objective-oriented assessments to enhance teaching and learning outcomes.

-The Empowering Online Teaching and Learning (EOTL) course is intended to provide faculty with an overview of online teaching and learning, applicable for both online and hybrid courses.
+Empowering Online Teaching and Learning (EOTL) is a three-week online course intended to provide faculty with an overview of online teaching and learning, applicable for both online and hybrid courses.
 ITDS offers this course multiple times per year.
+Completion of an Introduction to Canvas workshop (or equivalent training) is highly recommended prior to the start of the program.

 Student Engagement Tools and Techniques (SETT) is a 3-week online, asynchronous course that aims to provide faculty with a conceptual framework of student engagement as well as strategies and tools that they can implement in their own teaching practices.